Lepovirta/lepo/content/posts/2017-06-05-error-handling-pitfalls-in-scala.md

 One way to implement this kind of a system is to use [Free monads](http://typelevel.org/cats/datatypes/freemonad.html).
 The topic of Free monads is large enough to require an article of its own.
 For more in-depth information, I recommend reading [Pere Villega’s overview on Free monads](http://perevillega.com/understanding-free-monads).

-## “I’m stuck with Either/Try/Future\!
-What do I do?”
+## "I’m stuck with Either/Try/Future\!
+What do I do?"

 Not every project can switch to alternative computation types such as `Task`.
 Even fewer projects can start using Free monads.
 The project might either be heavily tied to existing Scala types or it simply cannot afford to include another dependency.